AI Snake Oil and the Belief Machine of Prediction

 The authors know this, but readers should resist turning "snake oil" into a universal insult.
 The category is most useful when tied to a specific claim.
 "This product cannot predict employee success from facial movements" is stronger than "AI hiring is fake."
 "This model card does not establish clinical safety" is stronger than "AI medicine is hype."
 Precision is the difference between critique and counter-hype.

 The book also pushes against some superintelligence-centered narratives.
-That will be valuable for many readers, but it should not become an excuse to ignore frontier-model governance, model misuse, security, concentration of compute, labor displacement, or delegated agency.
+That will be valuable for many readers, but it should not become an excuse to ignore frontier-model governance, model misuse, security, concentration of compute, labor displacement, environmental costs, or delegated agency.
 The better reading is not that only near-term harms matter.
 It is that every claimed harm, near or far, should be disciplined by mechanisms, evidence, incentives, and deployment context.

 The recurring pattern is simple: an institution wants the world to become legible enough to act on, and a technical system offers a legibility that feels cleaner than the world itself.
 Predictive AI intensifies that pattern because it makes the future look administrable.
 It turns a person into a likelihood, a likelihood into a decision, and a decision into a record that later systems may treat as evidence.